Introduction to Stochastic Differential Equations (SDEs) for Finance: Equivalent Martingale Measure (EMM)

 \section{Equivalent Martingale Measure (EMM)}

 A common method for pricing an asset is to use a risk-neutral or an equivalent martingale measure (EMM).
-The EMM is convenient because all asset prices are simply an expectation of the payoff.
-Bu the questions are: what is the EMM?
+The EMM is convenient because all asset prices are simply an expectation of the payoff.Two important questions are: what is the EMM?
 Is there more one?

 \begin{definition} The probability measure $\mathbb Q$ is an EMM of $\mathbb P$ if $S_t$ is a $\mathbb Q$-martingale, that is

 and $\mathbb Q$ is \textbf{equivalent} to $\mathbb P$,

 for all elementary events $\omega\in\Omega$ (it's more complicated when $\Omega$ is not made up of elementary events, but it's basically the same idea). \end{definition}